"All land borders will be closed": FG announces barely 24 hours to 2023 election

 His words:

-The NIS order for all land border closure comes a few hours after the Inspector General of Police, Usman Baba, directed the restriction of vehicular movement across the country on election day.
+The NIS order for all land border closure comes a few hours after the Inspector General of Police, Usman Baba, directed the limitation of the circulation of vehicles across the country on election day.

-According to the police boss, the restriction - which exempts persons on essential duties - will be effective from midnight on Friday till 6 pm on Saturday, February 25.
+According to the police boss, the limitation of movement - which exempts persons on essential duties - will be effective from midnight on Friday till 6 pm on Saturday, February 25.

 Those on essential services are officials of the Independent National Electoral Commission (INEC), electoral observers, media practitioners, persons responding to medical emergencies, and firefighters, among others.